 Occasionally I get a follow-up email from persistent sales people that think it’s funny and still want to sell me things.
 A few times I’ve gotten emails or even a follow-up recording saying “Are you ok man?”

-People say this is a tad unprofessional – that might be true but I’m not in a position where this matters and I also believe in having a good sense of humor and fostering a fun work culture.
-I design, build and manage production infrastructure and I simply don’t care.
+People could say this is a tad unprofessional – that might be true but I’m not in a position where this matters and I also believe in having a good sense of humor and fostering a fun work culture.
 I also usually know what I need technology/sales wise and I have several trusted contacts in all the various infrastructure spaces.
 Voice mail is an artifact from the past and there are lots of legitimate uses for it just not for me.
 If you find your voice mail mostly filled with unwanted solicitation take the power back and have some fun with it!